 And then, there is the newest member of my family, the owner of the other half of my heart.
 If heart horses exist, then I certainly have two.
 Ransom is my Draft/Quarter Horse cross, standing taller than any of my older horses and he isn’t even two years old yet.
 He is the quirkiest, sweetest, funniest horse that I’ve ever had the pleasure to be around.
 I got him as a completely unhandled and wild stud colt in December of 2016 and now he is a sweet, halter broke gelding.
 While he still has his skiddish baby moments, he is truly a good horse, with a wonderful brain and wouldn’t hurt a fly.

-His sire is one of the last living grandsons of Bar Money, and he also has Two Eyed Jack in his pedigree somehow.
-But he’s grade for obvious reasons and is a bit of a mutt…but regardless of that, he’s a super nice colt.
+His sire is one of the last living grandsons of Bar Money, and his dam is Two Eyed Jack Bred on one side and draft on the other.
+He’s a super nice colt.
 He’s my first horse to ever start and he’s got me hooked on it.
 If all goes to plan, he’ll be an all arounder, focusing on western dressage.
 He brought me out of a very big funk after a bad experience with a horse, and I owe him a lot.

 We also have two other mares around, owned by my sister and mother.
 Stormie, a bay AQHA mare who is, by far, the best trained horse on the farm, and is currently going through training by yours truly to see if she can master western pleasure.
 I ride her 3-4 times a week for my mother and she’s a fun, spunky horse with a lot of try and personality.